-Delivery costs - free next working day for orders over £50 using APC delivery or 3-5 working day service £3.95, Next working day £5.95.
-All orders are tracked
+Delivery costs - free next working day for orders over £50 using APC delivery or 3-5 working day service £3.95, Next working day £5.95, Saturday delivery is available charges apply.
+All orders are tracked.
+Same day collect in store option is available at Checkout

-Order before 2pm today, and you'll receive your package between andFrozen food or refrigerated items orders must use Next Working Day shipping option
+Order before 2pm today, and when showing as in stock we estimate you'll receive your package between andFrozen food or refrigerated items orders must use Next Working Day shipping option

 What is Rowaphos?